-This year represents a transition year for reporting under the United Nations Framework Convention on Climate Change (UNFCCC), where later this year parties that ratified the Paris Agreement (PA) will be required to report a National Inventory Document (NID), Common Reporting Tables (CRT), and a Biennial Transparency Report (BTR).
+This year represents a transition year for reporting under the UNFCCC, where later this year parties that ratified the Paris Agreement (PA) will be required to report a National Inventory Document (NID), Common Reporting Tables (CRT), and a Biennial Transparency Report (BTR).
 Because this is a transition year, parties are given until the end of 2024 to report instead of the deadline of April 15th that will be required for reporting in 2025 onwards, and was the date that parties had to report in previous years.
 In addition to this, the portal through which submissions can be made remains in development until the 2nd half of 2024, meaning that parties are not able to report to the normal timetable even if they wanted to.